 Sometimes, routine cleaning is not enough, if damage to the oral cavity caused by gum disease, is too significant.
 In this instance, our dentist will perform root planing.
 Root planing is a procedure that dentists use to smooth the surfaces of the gums.
 This discourages the build-up of bacteria.
 Our dentist may also give you an antibiotic mouth wash to help.

 Procedures after this stage are usually performed when periodontitis has advanced to the stage of incurability.
 Surgeries are performed to limit the impact of gum disease and help slow its growth.
 Gum and bone grafts can be used to replenish the loss of soft and hard tissue in the oral cavity.
-Loose teeth may be replaced by synthetic teeth such as implants or dentures.
+Loose teeth may be replaced by synthetic teeth such as dental implants or dentures.

 Our team will advise you on the best care for your mouth, but brushing twice a day, for two minutes, will ensure plaque does not build up.
 If you are experiencing sensitivity, we can help advise you on a toothpaste for sensitive teeth.
 Replacing your toothbrush, when it becomes dull, will also help ensure you are giving your teeth the best cleaning they can get.